-Verde é Vida (Green is Life), Afubra's educa- Marco Dornelles tion program, carries out actions to promote environmental awareness, awakening critical thinking and research into solutions to the challenges identified by young people, the as we had a very strong flood in 2024 in Rio children of tobacco growers, through partner Grande do Sul, where the agricultural sector,
+Verde é Vida (Green is Life), Afubra's educa- Marco Dornelles tion program, carries out actions to promote environmental awareness, awakening critical thinking and research into solutions to the

 Created on August 8, 1991, Verde é Vida carries out its activities in the states of Paraná.
 Santa Catarina and Rio Grande do Sul.
 Its aim is to develop socio-environmental education, promoting education in rural areas, their diversification, sustainability, the protection Are there any innovative initiatives planned of children and teenagers, as well as valuing for next year? family farming and its succession.